Makruk: Counting rules

 The disadvantaged player announces the counting of his fleeing moves, starting from the number of pieces left on the board, including both lords.
 The winning player has to checkmate his opponent's lord before the maximum number is announced, otherwise the game is declared a draw.
 During this process, the count may restart if the counting player would like to stop and start counting again.

 For example, if White has two boats and a horse against a lone black lord, he has three moves to checkmate his opponent (the given value of 8 minus the total number of pieces, 5).
 If Black captures a white boat, the count does not automatically restart, unless Black is willing to do so, at his own disadvantage.
 However, many players do not understand this and restart the counting while fleeing with the lord.

 Variants

-There are rules which do not apply to the standard, formal game, or have been abandoned in professional play.
+There are rules that do not apply to the standard, formal game, or have been abandoned in professional play.
 They are called sutras.
 The first free moves are similar to those in Cambodian ouk.